This post is also available in Deutsch, Français and Español.

 Starting today, all API Gateway customers can now discover and protect APIs in just a few clicks, even if you're starting with no previous information.
 In the Cloudflare dash, click into API Gateway and on to the Discovery tab to observe your discovered endpoints.
 These endpoints will be immediately available with no action required from you.
 Then, add relevant endpoints from Discovery into Endpoint Management.
 Schema Learning runs automatically for all endpoints added to Endpoint Management.
 After 24 hours, export your learned schema and upload it into Schema Validation.

-Pro, Biz, and Enterprise customers that haven’t purchased API Gateway can get started by enabling the API Gateway trial inside the Cloudflare Dashboard or contacting their account manager.
+Enterprise customers that haven’t purchased API Gateway can get started by enabling the API Gateway trial inside the Cloudflare Dashboard or contacting their account manager.

 We plan to enhance Schema Learning by supporting more learned parameters in more formats, like POST body parameters with both JSON and URL-encoded formats as well as header and cookie schemas.
 In the future, Schema Learning will also notify customers when it detects changes in the identified API schema and present a refreshed schema.